expo/expo/docs/versions/v6.0.0/guides/font-awesome.md

 }
 ```

-This loads Font Awesome and associates it with the name `'awesome'` in Exponent's font map.
+This loads Font Awesome and associates it with the name `'awesome'` in Expo's font map.
 Now we just have to refer to this font in our `Text` component.

 ## Using the font in a `Text` component

 You may remember that in React Native you specify fonts in `Text` components using the `fontFamily` style property.
-Since it can be confusing to keep track of the font family for the various .ttf files you load, Exponent provides the function [`Exponent.Font.style()`](/versions/v6.0.0/sdk/font#exponentfontstyle "Exponent.Font.style") which returns the style properties (including `fontFamily`) for a font that you specify by name.
+Since it can be confusing to keep track of the font family for the various .ttf files you load, Expo provides the function [`Exponent.Font.style()`](/versions/v6.0.0/sdk/font#exponentfontstyle "Exponent.Font.style") which returns the style properties (including `fontFamily`) for a font that you specify by name.
 So all you need to do is change your `Text` element to the following:

 ```javascript
 <Text style={{ ...Font.style('awesome'), fontSize: 56 }}>